 The Elevator Ask: How can I get injectables without looking overdone?

 If you had five minutes with a dermatologist, what would you ask her?
 What’s the best eye cream?
 Which treatments does she do herself?
 What’s great and what’s not?
 This is why we created the Elevator Ask.
 It’s kind of like the elevator pitch, but they’re in the hot seat while we get to grill them.
-We posed the aforementioned question to New York dermatologist Dr. Dendy Engelman, and here’s what she offered.
+We posed the aforementioned question to New York dermatologist Dendy Engelman, MD, and here’s what she offered.

-When Dendy Engelman enters a room, you can’t help but take notice.
+When Dr. Engelman enters a room, you can’t help but take notice.
 With a gorgeous mane of chestnut hair and megawatt smile, she is usually even taller, thanks to a pair of four-to-six inch heels below her lab coat.
-Engelman loves fashion and can probably identify the make of your shoes or your bag.
+Dr. Engelman loves fashion and can probably identify the make of your shoes or your bag.
 But it’s her encyclopedic dermatology knowledge (coupled with an artistic eye!) that patients, including celebrities, rely on to stay looking like themselves.

 “We’re dialing back on [injectable] wrinkle reducers and fillers a lot these days,” she says of applying these treatments.
 “My patients still look age appropriate and their faces are still expressive.”

 Hailing from Charleston, South Carolina, Engelman originally wanted to be like her neighbor Elizabeth Arden when she was a kid, but a class trip with her doctor dad to a hospital led her to proclaim, “I could do that.”
 Dad wanted her to go into internal medicine, but she decided to aim for the most competitive of specialties, dermatology.
-With a thriving practice in New York City since 2008, Engelman is also consulting dermatologist to Conture (an at-home, skin-toning device) and the aforementioned Arden.
+With a thriving practice in New York City since 2008, Dr. Engelman is also consulting dermatologist to Conture (an at-home, skin-toning device) and the aforementioned Arden.

 We asked for her go-to list of the best ways to fight aging and stay looking, well, “normal” in this age of discerning eyes.